 - Efficient use of fuel reducing energy consumption, using high, controlled temperatures.

 - The movement of the fire through stationary bricks, using less energy.
 As opposed to, the tunnel kiln, which uses energy to move bricks through a stationary fire zone.

 - Efficient firing process through the use of a long fire zone, rapid airflow and unique components.

 - The excellent control of the fire and the low brick setting height.
 HZZK is ideally suited to fire perforated bricks and thin-walled hollow large clay blocks.
 This conserves topsoil, minimises land degradation and reduces energy requirements for the production of bricks and clay products.

 - Almost complete combustion due to high, controlled temperatures.

 - Efficient use of generated heat, which is recycled in a continuous process, using a unique heat recovery process.

 - Significant efficiencies in drying and cooling of bricks.

 - Small construction footprint that can be quickly built with less masonry.

 - Long fire zone enabling almost complete fuel combustion and fuel efficiency.

 - Roof – offering significant workforce and economic benefits.

-- No tall chimney – minimising fuel wastage and workplace pollution.
+- No tall expensive chimney necessary– minimising fuel wastage, workplace pollution and construction costs.